plk/biber/README.md

 # OVERVIEW

-Biber is a BibTeX replacement for users of biblatex, with full Unicode support.
+Biber is a sophisticated bibliography processing backend for the LaTeX biblatex package.
+It supports a unsurpassed feature set for automated conformance to complex bibliography style requirements such as labelling, sorting and name handling.
+It has comprehensive Unicode support.

 **Please note**--the default download for all platforms is 64-bit.
 Please look in the files section for the correct 32-bit platform instead of